microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#number" name="number" class="anchor"> Numbers </a>

-The protocol use the following definitions for integers, unsigned integers and decimal numbers:
+The protocol use the following definitions for integers, unsigned integers, decimal numbers, objects and arrays:

 <div class="anchorHolder"><a href="#integer" name="integer" class="linkableAnchor"></a></div>